-- If you are using your own Medisave, fill out the form before the surgery so you can rest afterwards.
+- If you are going with your own Medisave, fill out the form before the surgery so you can rest afterwards.

 - Bring a family member or friend if you are feeling worried.

-- Do your weekly exercise routines before the day of the surgery as you need to rest afterwards
+- Do your weekly exercise routines before the day of the dental implant treatment as you need to rest afterwards.

-- Try not to schedule any travel plans immediately after the implant surgery
+- Try not to schedule any travel plans immediately after the surgery.

 Dental Implant Surgery is a short procedure that requires just a little local anaesthetic, where we gently numb the gums and teeth around the implant.
 It is a common misconception that dental implants are painful.
 Our patients tell us there is no pain during dental implant surgery and even afterwards.